 A few short months before this screenshot was taken, I had never even considered Reddit as a marketing channel.
-Thankfully, with analytics I was able to quickly discover that Reddit was a very popular social network amongst my target audience.
+Thankfully, with analytics, I was able to quickly discover that Reddit was a very popular social network amongst my target audience.

 Besides knowing what social networks your audience uses, it is also helpful to discover their interests outside of the industry that you are serving.
 This used to be a very difficult thing to do, but now that everybody’s interests are plastered all over social media, as well as the sites that they frequent, the data is there if someone is aggregating it.
 Fortunately, Google Analytics makes the data pretty easily available by enabling their demographics feature with a small modification to your Google Analytics tracking code (details are in Google Analytics when you try to click on “Demographics”).

-For my personal blog, I was interested in what my audience was generally interested in, so running a report on the demographics gave me the following statistics:
+For my blog, I was interested in what my audience was generally interested in, so running a report on the demographics gave me the following statistics:

 Know What Competitors They Are Buying From

-For the most part Harvest and FreeAgent are on similar trajectories, and Freshbooks has a slight edge with somewhat of a bump around 7/22.
+For the most part, Harvest and FreeAgent are on similar trajectories, and Freshbooks has a slight edge with somewhat of a bump around 7/22.

 Of course, now I’m curious, what happened around 7/22 at Freshbooks that caused such a ruckus?
-It turns out that this famously bootstrapped company that started out of the founder Mike McDerment’s parent’s basement has now accepted funding.
+It turns out that this famously bootstrapped company that started from the founder Mike McDerment’s parent’s basement has now accepted funding.
 Now this has all sorts of implications for my business that are outside of the scope of this article, but one thing to take note of is that this news matters to my target audience:

 - Do they see this as a good thing?

 - Do they see this as a negative thing?